Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Kristen in front of our Sapa Express bus

 Vietnam’s northwest mountain town of Sapa is located on the slopes of the Hong Lien Son Mountains close to the border with China.
-It’s nestled among beautiful rice terraces and surrounded by various villages filled with ethnic groups who wear beautifully colored clothing.
+It’s nestled among scenic rice terraces and surrounded by various villages filled with ethnic groups who wear beautifully colored clothing.

 But getting to Sapa is no easy feat.
 Mountain towns usually mean long winding roads and trust us, Sapa is no exception.

 The route from Hanoi to Sapa by bus and train are very similar.
 Both routes meet in a town on the border with China called Lao Cai.
 From Lao Cai, there is only one road up and down the mountain to Sapa.
-See the winding road up the mountain pictured above?
+See the winding road up the mountain above?
 The road bends, curves and meanders its way up for what feels like an eternity.

 READ: How to survive the Vietnam sleeper bus